What is Mutual Legal Assistance?

 |Hong Kong||Monaco||United States of America|

-Can Australia engage in Mutual Assistance with another country where no treaty exists?
+Can Australia engage in MLA with another country where no treaty exists?

 States can elect to provide MLA without a treaty, however MLATs are the best way to outline a streamlined process.
 The MLA process in general has been criticised as being inefficient and in need of reform, with the time taken to process a request being measured in months and in some cases years.
 The lack of an MLAT can add to this problem, magnifying uncertainty around how to deal with government requests for data across jurisdictions.